 Typically we receive 20+ LOIs each grant cycle, which we will narrow down to 3-4 finalists.
 Finalists will submit full proposals and have a site visit and a meeting with 1-2 Partners skilled in leadership development.
 From the finalist pool, we will select one Grantee.

 Does SVP provide feedback to finalists that are not chosen?

 We commit to meeting with the Executive Director of any finalists not selected.
 We provide information from our Investment Committee on each organization’s strengths and gaps as well as overall recommendations.

 If my organization isn’t chosen, either as a finalist or as a Grantee, should I apply again?

 Growth-oriented small to mid-sized nonprofits change so rapidly that an organization can look very different from one year to the next.
-Several of our current and former Grantees applied and were not selected during previous investment cycles.
+Several of our current and former Grantees applied and were not selected during previous grant cycles.
 If your organization meets our criteria for a strong Grantee candidate, we would certainly encourage you to apply again.

 When does most of the work happen?

-Social Venture Partners plans all of our capacity building work in concert with our Grantees; the majority of the work occurs during normal business hours.
+We plan all of our capacity building work in concert with our Grantees; the majority of the work occurs during normal business hours.